evertonse/raymarching/README.md

 Simple program to explore raymarching using compute shaders in OpenGL.
-It offers a ShaderToy like interface for the shaders
+It offers a ShaderToy like interface for the shaders.
+Plus now I'm working on abstractions for rasterization pipeline.

 ## Building

-Currently I'm cross compiling from linux using mingw and running on w11.
+Currently I'm cross compiling from linux using mingw or clang and running on w11.
+Debugging using raddebugger, only cland with lld can output .pbd files from linux that I know of.

 Look at build.sh to uncomment building from linux to linux.
 Need C23 capable compiler (using nullptr, typeof, constexpr).

 ```